 Adopting an agile approach is bringing success to many organisations.
-But how can we measure how successful agile actually is?
+But how can we measure how successful agile is?
 What does success look like, and how do you get there?

-What we typically experience is a very positive view of agile and that it is definitely making things better.
+What we typically experience is a very positive view of agile and that it is making things better.
 It is often improving how people are working.

 Difficult to quantify success